 A. Tickle this, mi hombre.

-Q. Put that thing away, you’ll shoot your eye out! <accepts applause for sly homage to A Christmas Story> All right, switching gears: even though your characters are faker than an alderman’s smile, do they seem somehow real to you?
+Q. Put that thing away, you’ll shoot your eye out! <accepts applause for sly homage to A Christmas Story> All right, switching gears: even though book characters are faker than an alderman’s smile, do they seem somehow real to you?
 Does it feel like you could invite them for dinner and they would show up?

 A. Of course they seem real.
 I have conversations with them all the time, just like with flesh-and-blood friends.
 The character conversations are strictly in my head, of course.
 If we actually talked aloud, the friendly folks in the white coats would come a-callin’.